lun0522/lighter/README.md

 Shaders are added after a builder is constructed.
 By default, shader modules are released to save the host memory.
 However, this will cause more I/O the next time we rebuild the model.
-The default choice is made with the assumption that we don't rebuild the model very frequently.
-The user can change this setting through **Model**.
+If multiple models share the same shaders, the user can use **ModelBuilder::AutoReleaseShaderPool** (which is an alias of **PipelineBuilder::AutoReleaseShaderPool**) to prevent shaders from being auto released.
+Especially when rendering texts, the same shaders are expected to be used for multiple times, and the auto release pool will be of great help.

 #### 3.3.1.2 Bind per-instance vertex buffers, uniform buffers and push constants